Cry (Churchill Kohlman song): Crystal Gayle version

-Crystal Gayle had her own hit version of the song in 1986, taking it to No. 1 on the Billboard magazine Hot Country Singles chart.
+Crystal Gayle had her own hit take on the song in 1986, taking it to No. 1 on the Billboard magazine Hot Country Singles chart.

 Chart history

 Dutch-language versions

-In 1982, singer/comedian André van Duin recorded it as "Als je huilt" (a double A-side with his take on Edith Piaf's "Les Trois Cloches") which became a #1-hit in the Dutch Top 40 by mid-August.
+In 1982, singer/comedian André van Duin recorded it as "Als je huilt" (a double A-side with his take on Edith Piaf's "Les Trois Cloches") which became a No.1 hit in the Dutch Top 40 by mid-August.
 During TV-promotion he wore specially designed specs with an in-built water-sprayer for audience-exposure.